Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

 ![user administration login provider details page for Google](img/System_Users_oauth-admin-provider.png)

 ### How to set up a provider to integrate with Spira
 Below is a general set of instructions about how to set up the provider and Spira to work together.
 However, the providers may have changed their process or documentation, so please consult the provider about configuring their system.
-We have set up and tested all the providers we support, so can offer as footnotes some specific tips for: Github[^github], Gitlab[^gitlab], Google[^google], and Okta[^okta].

 1. Go to the provider details page for the provider in question.
 2. Take note of the "Return URL" at the bottom of the form.
 You will need to enter this **exactly as it appears here** into your provider (it is case sensitive)
 3. Login with your admin account to the provider
 4. Create a new application / OAuth access with the provider
-5. You will need to provide the homepage / originating URL: this is your main spira domain, e.g. `https://inflectra.spiraservice.net`
+    - You will need to provide the homepage / originating URL: this is your main spira domain, e.g. `https://inflectra.spiraservice.net`
-6. Use the "Return URL" from above in the field called something like return URL, callback URL, redirect URL
+    - Use the "Return URL" from above in the field called something like return URL, callback URL, redirect URL
+    - A guide to set up each provider, and the specific permissions they each need are available here: [Azure AD](../../HowTo-Guides/Login-providers/#azure-ad), [Github](../../HowTo-Guides/Login-providers/#github), [Gitlab](../../HowTo-Guides/Login-providers/#gitlab), [Google](../../HowTo-Guides/Login-providers/#google), [Microsoft ADFS](../../HowTo-Guides/Login-providers/#microsoft-adfs), [Okta](../../HowTo-Guides/Login-providers/#okta)
 7. Go back to Spira and enter the information for the required fields into the provider page and hit save.
 8. Test that you can login to Spira using the provider.
 This can be done in two ways: linking an existing account, or creating a new account.
 User will only be able to create a new account if users can register for a new account
 9. Start rolling out to your users - in other words encourage / suggest that they hook up their provider account to Spira (each user has to do this individually, it cannot be managed centrally)